Central Area: Smithfield Square Lower

 Sculpture Dublin is working on the development of local engagement and consultation projects with Georges Presentation Primary School and a number of local community organisations who have expressed interest in being involved.

-Visual Artists Ireland Café – Smithfield Commission
+VAI Artists Café – Smithfield Commission

 As part of the Sculpture Dublin public engagement programme, Visual Artists Ireland is organising a series of cafés that bring together artists, arts organisations and audiences, and connect them with local projects.